 Yvette Chapman is a staff attorney with the L. David Shear Children’s Law Center.
 Her prior legal experience includes work in civil litigation matters with an emphasis on personal injury and workers' compensation defense.
 She is a former guardian ad litem and previously volunteered with the Bay Area Legal Services Family Forms Clinic and Domestic Violence Program.
 She received her bachelor's degree in marketing from the University of Florida and her law degree from Mercer University School of Law.

 Ellen Cheek first began to focus on elder law issues in 1975 as a staff attorney for Senior Advocates, a unit of the Legal Aid Society of San Mateo County, California.
-Since December 2005, she has been a staff attorney for Bay Area Legal's Florida Senior Legal Helpline, and she also works with our Senior Advocacy Unit.
-As an advocate for seniors, she provides civil legal advice to hundreds of elderly Floridians each year.
-An honors graduate of Mount Holyoke College and the University of Santa Clara School of Law, Ellen is licensed to practice in Florida, California, and the District of Columbia.
+Since December 2005, she has been a staff attorney for Bay Area Legal's Florida Senior Legal Helpline.
+Ellen is also the Florida Elder Justice Coordinator and the co-chair of the Florida Bar Elder Law Section’s Abuse, Neglect and Exploitation Committee.
+An honors graduate of Mount Holyoke College and the University of Santa Clara School of Law, Ellen is licensed to practice in Florida (active), California, and the District of Columbia.

 Mitzi Chen is a staff attorney with the Family Law Team.
 Mitzi earned a bachelor's degree from the City University of New York.
 In 2002 she obtained her law degree from Albany Law School.
 She moved to Daytona Beach, Florida, and worked for Community Legal Services of Mid-Florida, where her practice was concentrated in the areas of dissolution of marriage and domestic violence.
 In 2005 Mitzi relocated to Tampa and joined Bay Area Legal, and assists victims of domestic violence obtain injunctions.